EnricoCorsaro/FAMED/docs/source/configuring_parameters.rst

 Similar description as for ``threshold_asef_global`` but for subgiant stars, having :math:`\Delta\nu_\mathrm{RG} < \Delta\nu < \Delta\nu_\mathrm{SG}` and :math:`T_\mathrm{eff} < T_\mathrm{eff,SG}`.
 This parameter is used within the CHUNK module of the pipeline.
 The default value is set to 0.05, which is larger than that used in MS stars because the stellar spectra appear to be more complex.

 * ``threshold_asef_chunk_rg``
-Similar description as for ``threshold_asef_global`` but for red giant stars, having :math:`\Delta\nu \leq \Delta\nu_\mathrm{RG}`.
+Similar description as for ``threshold_asef_global`` but for red giant stars, having :math:`\Delta\nu_\mathrm{AGB} \leq \Delta\nu < \Delta\nu_\mathrm{RG}`.
 This parameter is used within the CHUNK module of the pipeline.
 The default value is set to 0.05, which similarly as for subgiant stars, is larger than that used in MS stars because the stellar spectra appear to be more complex.

+* ``threshold_asef_chunk_tip``
+Similar description as for ``threshold_asef_global`` but for red giant stars evolved toward the RGB tip and for early AGB stars, having :math:`\Delta\nu < \Delta\nu_\mathrm{AGB}`.
+This parameter is used within the CHUNK module of the pipeline.
+The default value is set to 0.03, which similarly as for main sequence stars is smaller to increase the chances of detecting peaks with a low number of databins.

 * ``skim_frequency_tolerance_ms``
 The fraction in units of :math:`\Delta\nu` by which the frequencies extracted from the multi-modal sampling in the GLOBAL module should match within the predictions from the asymptotic pattern of p modes.
 When the extracted frequencies exceed this fraction with respect to their asymptotic prediction, they are excluded from the final sample.
 This parameter regulates the skimming process of radial and dipole modes in the case of MS stars, having either :math:`\Delta\nu_\mathrm{RG} < \Delta\nu \leq \Delta\nu_\mathrm{SG}` and :math:`T_\mathrm{eff} \geq T_\mathrm{eff,SG}` or :math:`\Delta\nu \geq \Delta\nu_\mathrm{SG}`.
 See Corsaro et al. (2020) for more details.
 The default value is set to 0.18.